What is Maṇḍala?

 Vajrayāna maṇḍala practice

-In the Vajrayāna tradition the maṇḍala is the operative environment of deity yoga.
-The practitioner visualises a chosen *yidam* at the centre of the figure's maṇḍala — palace, retinue, surrounding directions and elements — and trains, across months and years of session work, the steadiness of that construction.
-The maṇ ḍala is therefore not an image looked at; it is a three-dimensional architecture inhabited from the inside.
-The classical literature treats the visualised maṇḍala as a stable working model of the enlightened environment a fully developed practitioner is held to perceive the ordinary world as already being; the practice's claim is that the constructed maṇḍala, sustained long enough and clearly enough, ripens into the recognition that the ordinary appearance was the maṇḍala all along.
-The *ngöndro* preliminaries the Tibetan schools treat as non-optional include one hundred thousand maṇḍala offerings — the symbolic offering of the entire universe to the lineage, performed grain by grain on a metal disc — as the third of the four foundation practices, and the daily practice of an initiated tantric student includes both the generation of the deity's maṇḍala at the start of each session and its dissolution back into emptiness at the close.
-Pema Chödrön's course on awakening compassion is the most-accessible English-language teaching from the Tibetan tradition in which this maṇḍala practice sits; her *When Things Fall Apart* is the same Karma Kagyu voice at the level of the lay reader's situation.
+In the Vajrayāna tradition, the maṇḍala is the operative environment of deity yoga.
+The practitioner visualises a chosen *yidam* at the centre of the figure's maṇḍala — palace, retinue, surrounding directions and elements — and trains the steadiness of that construction across months and years of session work.
+The maṇḍala is not an image looked at.
+It is a three-dimensional architecture inhabited from the inside.
+The classical literature treats it as a working model of the enlightened environment a developed practitioner is held to perceive the ordinary world as already being.
+The *ngöndro* preliminaries include one hundred thousand maṇḍala offerings as the third of the four foundation practices.
+Pema Chödrön's course on awakening compassion and her *When Things Fall Apart* are the most accessible English-language teachings from the Tibetan tradition in which this practice sits.

 Hindu and Tantric forms

-The Hindu tantric tradition's nearest cognate is the yantra — the geometric ritual diagram, often metal-engraved, that the practitioner consecrates and uses as the support for mantra recitation and visualisation.
-The most-studied example is the Śrī Cakra of the Śrī-vidyā lineage — nine interpenetrating triangles surrounding a central bindu, the whole figure read as a complete cosmology in which the play of the masculine and feminine cosmic principles is mapped onto the upward- and downward-pointing triangles, and which the practising Śrī-vidyā devotee uses as the working map for the pañcadaśākṣarī (fifteen-syllable) mantra at the centre of the lineage.
-The Śaiva Tantras describe more elaborate maṇḍala architectures — the Mālinīvijayottara, the Netra Tantra and the wider Trika literature — in which the practitioner inhabits the divine architecture from inside, and the operative move (the recognition of the practitioner's own structure as already isomorphic with the figure) is one of the load-bearing claims Kashmir Śaivism developed under the name pratyabhijñā.
+The Hindu tantric tradition's nearest cognate is the yantra.
+The most-studied example is the Śrī Cakra of the Śrī-vidyā lineage: nine interpenetrating triangles surrounding a central bindu, read as a complete cosmology in which the masculine and feminine cosmic principles map onto upward- and downward-pointing triangles.
+The practising Śrī-vidyā devotee uses it as the working map for the pañcadaśākṣarī mantra at the centre of the lineage.
+The Śaiva Tantras describe more elaborate maṇḍala architectures — the Mālinīvijayottara, the Netra Tantra and the wider Trika literature — in which the practitioner inhabits the divine structure from the inside.
+Kashmir Śaivism developed this recognition under the name pratyabhijñā.

 The Jungian discovery

-Carl Jung's encounter with the form came through a different route.
-In the period 1916–1930, Jung — without prior training in the Asian material — began drawing circular images during the confrontation with unconscious imagery he later recorded in the Red Book.
-Patients in his analytic practice were doing the same thing, again without prior exposure.
-Jung took the parallel as evidence that the figure was not a cultural import but a symbol of the Self — the archetype of psychic wholeness around which the process he called individuation organises — and devoted a substantial portion of his late writing to the comparative-religious question of why a form the contemplative traditions had developed independently across Asia should also be appearing, spontaneously, in the dream-imagery of twentieth-century Europeans whose religious training carried nothing equivalent.
-Jung's *Memories, Dreams, Reflections* describes the discovery in autobiographical register; *Modern Man in Search of a Soul* develops the wider theoretical position.
-Erich Neumann's *The Origins and History of Consciousness* and *The Great Mother* carry the Jungian reading of the form into a systematic developmental-archetypal programme.
-Joseph Campbell's *The Hero with a Thousand Faces* is the comparative-mythology elaboration that placed the figure into a wider American reading-public's working vocabulary.
-Outside the Jungian register, Drunvalo Melchizedek's *Ancient Secret of the Flower of Life* and its second volume take the flower of life pattern — a related but not identical circular figure — as the entry into a contemporary sacred-geometry literature that overlaps the maṇḍala territory at several points and disputes the academic Jungian reading at others.
+Carl Jung encountered the form through a different route.
+Between 1916 and 1930, he began drawing circular images during the confrontation with unconscious imagery he later recorded in the Red Book.
+Patients in his analytic practice were doing the same, without prior exposure to Asian material.
+Jung took the parallel as evidence that the figure was not a cultural import but a symbol of the Self — the archetype of psychic wholeness around which individuation organises.
+Jung's *Memories, Dreams, Reflections* describes the discovery in autobiographical register. *Modern Man in Search of a Soul* develops the wider theoretical position.
+Erich Neumann's *The Origins and History of Consciousness* and *The Great Mother* carry the Jungian reading into a systematic developmental-archetypal programme.
+Joseph Campbell's *The Hero with a Thousand Faces* placed the figure into a wider American reading-public's working vocabulary.
+Drunvalo Melchizedek's *Ancient Secret of the Flower of Life* and its second volume take the flower of life pattern as an entry into a contemporary sacred-geometry literature that overlaps the maṇḍala territory at several points.